MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/architectures.md

 # AI architecture guidance to build AI workloads on Azure

 This article offers architecture guidance for organizations running AI workloads on Azure.
 It focuses on Azure AI platform-as-a-service (PaaS) solutions, including Azure AI Studio, Azure OpenAI, Azure Machine Learning, and Azure AI Services.
-It covers both generative and non-generative AI workloads.
+It covers both generative and nongenerative AI workloads.

 The Azure Architecture Center offers reference architectures and guides to help organizations build AI workloads efficiently and securely.
 These resources provide well-tested, structured frameworks for AI workload deployment.